Hyperunison/platform_documentation/README.md

 !!!
 Note: Add more information here on trouble shooting and explanations of the various tabs. !!!

+### Check Quality of your sequencing samples

+Once your running process is completed, go to the result files tab.
+In the result files tab you should see a "NfCorePipelineRnaseq" folder.
+Click on that folder and open the multiqc_report.html file.
+This document contains a number of relevant quality control measurements.
+Convince yourself that the sequencing quality was good.

 ### Perform downstream processing to create the downstream differential gene expression analysis and visualization of results